-The Incorporated Village of Trumansburg supplies both Fire and EMS Services to an area covering over 56 square miles centered between Cayuga and Seneca Lakes better known as the Finger Lakes Region of Central New York.
-The Fire/EMS Protection Area is comprised of the Town of Ulysses, which includes the Village of Trumansburg and portions of both the Towns of Covert and Hector.
+The Incorporated Village of Trumansburg supplies both Fire and Rescue Services to an area covering over 56 square miles centered between Cayuga and Seneca Lakes better known as the Finger Lakes Region of Central New York.
+The Fire/Rescue Protection Area is comprised of the Town of Ulysses, which includes the Village of Trumansburg and portions of both the Towns of Covert and Hector.
 This area is made up of residential, commercial, farming, over 14 miles of pristine year round and seasonal lake front homes and also Taughannock Falls State Park visited by an estimated 1,000,000 visitors each year.

 The Trumansburg Fire Company Inc. has a proud tradition of service to the community that dates back to the 1880’s.
 A time line of the company’s history resembles the climbing of a ladder.
 As time progresses the company’s service to the area grows.
 Some of the highlights of this growth are as follows:

 Major conflagrations in 1864 and 1881 leveled large portions of the village business district.
 As a result of the latter, the residents of Trumansburg formed fire companies that formalized the firefighting forces within the village.
 In the early years the village was served by several different fire companies.
 The most notable of the companies were the Excelsior Engine Company No. 1 and Gregg Hose Company.

 Other companies that existed were a Chemical Hose and the Hook & Ladder.
 As noted by the names, each company focused on a specific function on the fire ground.
 Forty-seven years later these functions were combined with the formation of the Trumansburg Fire Company Incorporated in 1929.
 From that point forward TFC was the unified pool of manpower that manned the firefighting equipment of the Village of Trumansburg.
 This cooperative combination of the village owned equipment and the company’s “member-power” continues to this day.